HOME FAMILY YESTERDAY SOLVAY STARSTRUCK MIXED BAG

 Charles P. Major (1874-1952)

-Born in Skaneateles, NY, eighth of twelve children to Margaret (Mallon) and Charles J. Major (one of the three brothers who emigrated from Ireland about 1860 and began our Major family in the United States).
+Charles P. Major was born in 1874 in Skaneateles, NY, eighth of twelve children to Margaret (Mallon) and Charles J. Major (one of the three brothers who emigrated from Ireland about 1860 and began our Major family in the United States).

-Charles P. Major married Mary Lucy Dempsey (1873-1941) on February 3, 1898.
-His obituary in the Skaneateles Press (December 19, 1952) said he had retired from the New York State Electric and Gas Company of Auburn where he had worked for 40 years.
+Her husband, Charles, retired from the New York State Electric and Gas Company of Auburn where he had worked for 40 years.
 He was active in Auburn politics and in 1929 was a Democratic candidate for city council, but lost.

 He and Mary Lucy Dempsey Major had three children — Stanley, Margaret and Kathleen.
 Birth years of the children vary slightly from source to source.
 Also, the Auburn Citizen (November 27, 1908) noted that Mr. and Mrs. Charles Major lost an infant daughter who was born four weeks earlier.